-Once I finished the two hour movie, I started thinking about the underlying message and how Bloggers out there can learn from it.
-So I have a list of 4 Things Every Blogger Needs to Know all based on the things Julie Powell, the movie blogger, did to achieve her success (based on a true story btw).
+Once I finished the two-hour movie, I started thinking about the underlying message and how Bloggers out there can learn from it.
+So, I have a list of 4 Things Every Blogger Needs to Know all based on the things Julie Powell, the movie blogger, did to achieve her success (based on a true story btw).

 Julie Powell was very personal and conversational in her blog.
 Most times clients think they have to be 100% professional.
 They edit their blogs so as to show no sign of writing flaws.
 Heaven forbid they loosen up a touch.
 Now, I should mention that your writing style must match your blog’s purpose.
 But that aside, people are engaged most when reading a story and when the copywriting is more like a conversation than a perfectly written thesis.
 I personally feel you should write the way you feel to write.
-It’s your blog and you must love it or you will never get anywhere with it.
+It’s your blog and you have to love it or you will never get anywhere with it.

-Julie Powell had melt-downs and doubts, just like the rest of us.
-The movie shows her deep frustration – “Is anyone out there reading this?”
+Julie Powell had meltdowns and doubts, just like the rest of us.
+The movie shows her deep frustration (“Is anyone out there reading this?”).
 That’s about as normal as it gets folks.
-Last night my dad and I were catching up on the phone long distance.
+Last night, my dad and I were catching up on the phone long distance.
 He went on and on about how proud he was of me for finishing “Online Evolutions” and for creating success with selling.
 We talked about how many people out there just quit and give up.
 They start things they don’t finish – they let fear and doubt hold them back from *showing up*.
-With blogging, I encourage you to have the attitude: I’m in it to win it.
-There will be months where you only have 20-30 people visit your blog, no one comments and you feel like you’re wasting your time.
-But what do you have to lose if you keep writing?
+With blogging, I encourage you to have the attitude of “I’m in it to win it.”
+There will be months where you only have 20-30 people visit your blog, no one comments, and you feel like you’re wasting your time…but what do you have to lose if you keep writing?

 To Your Blogging Success!